 The state with the longest foreclosure process is Hawaii, followed by Louisiana, Kentucky, Nevada, and Connecticut.

-How many months behind before you go into foreclosure?
+How many months behind on a mortgage before you go into foreclosure?

 Your bank may begin the pre-foreclosure process when you are 90 days (or 3 months) behind on your mortgage payments.
 You still own the property, but unless you work out an agreement with your lender or sell the house before it’s auctioned off, you will lose your home to foreclosure.